tshepang/another-pyramid-tutorial/01-start.rst

 - In the end, we finally create (and return) the :term:`WSGI` app.

 ..
-TODO: scan needs a better explanation
+TODO: 'scan' needs a better explanation

 It does not seem to be getting easier does it?
 And we are not even done yet, but let's not give in just yet.